-Report: At Least 8 Killed In Texas School Shooting; Suspect In Custody
+At Least 8 Killed In Texas School Shooting, Explosives Found; Teen Suspect In Custody

-NEAR HOUSTON (CBS News/AP) – At least eight people, and possibly up to 10, were killed in a shooting Friday morning at a high school south of Houston, law enforcement sources confirmed to CBS News.
-The suspected gunman, also a student, was in custody.
+SANTA FE (CBS News/AP) – As many as 10 people were killed in a shooting Friday morning at a high school south of Houston in the city of Santa Fe, law enforcement sources confirmed to CBS News.

-The shooting occurred at Santa Fe High School in the city of Santa Fe.
-The Santa Fe Independent School District confirmed an unspecified number of injuries but said it wouldn’t immediately release further details.

-An official confirmed that the suspected gunman, a student, had been arrested, and a second student had been detained for questioning in connection with the shooting.
+School district Police Chief Walter Braun said that explosive devices were found in Santa Fe High School and the surrounding area.
+Police were warning residents that there could be other explosive devices in the community.
+A federal law enforcement source said there was still an active search for explosives, CBS News correspondent Jeff Pegues reports.
+Authorities were in the process of rendering them safe and asked the public to call 911 if they see anything suspicious.

+The suspect in custody was identified as Dimitrios Pagourtzis, 17, of Santa Fe, according to law enforcement sources.
+Harris County Sheriff Ed Gonzalez said that along with Pagourtzis, a person of interest was detained and questioned.
+Both were believed to be students at the school.

-The number of injured was not confirmed.
-One school resource officer was shot and injured and another law enforcement officer was injured, but not shot.
+Two students and a school resource officer were shot and injured in the shooting, CBS News has learned.
+Another law enforcement officer was also injured, but not from a gunshot wound.

 “We hope the worst is over and I really can’t say any more about that because it would be pure speculation,” Assistant Principal Cris Richardson told media outlets at the scene.

+“Black trenchcoat, short kind of guy, had a sawed-off shotgun,” Damon said.

+The substitute teacher then pulled the fire alarm in the hopes of alerting students and faculty in other areas of the school and getting them to evacuate.

 Tyler, a senior at the school, told KHOU-TV that his friend saw “some kid” with a gun.
-A fire alarm was pulled.
-When teachers and students were outside, shots were fired, Tyler said.
+When teachers and students were outside after the fire alarm was pulled, shots were fired, Tyler said.

 “As soon as the alarms went off, everybody just started running outside,” 10th-grader Dakota Shrader told reporters, “and next thing you know everybody looks, and you hear boom, boom, boom, and I just ran as fast as I could to the nearest floor so I could hide, and I called my mom.”